openmc-dev/openmc/docs/source/usersguide/install.rst

 COMPILER
   This variable tells the Makefile which compiler to use.
-Valid options are gfortran, intel, pgi, ibm, and cray.
+Valid options are gnu, intel, pgi, ibm, and cray.
+The default is gnu (gfortran).

 DEBUG
   Enables debugging when compiling.
 The flags added are dependent on which